Faith Development — December 2017=

-Faith development is the process—religious, spiritual, and/or otherwise—by which we make meaning in our lives.
-FUUN Faith Development supports and encourages this in three ways: with classes, nonviolent communication practice groups, and covenant groups.
+Faith development is the process—religious, spiritual, and otherwise—by which we make meaning in our lives.
+FUUN Faith Development supports and encourages this in three ways: classes, nonviolent communication practice groups, and covenant groups.

 Various days and times, as indicated.
-Childcare is available UNLESS otherwise indicated.
-If you have questions, please email email@example.com.
+Childcare is available unless otherwise indicated.

 Nonviolent Communication Practice Groups